Anne recovering slowly and will be out ‘when she’s ready’, says husband

 The Princess Royal has spent three nights in hospital after being injured when she was struck by a horse.

-The Princess Royal is “recovering slowly”, her husband Vice Admiral Sir Tim Laurence said as he left hospital after visiting her.
+The Princess Royal is “recovering slowly”, her husband Vice Admiral Sir Tim Laurence said, as he left hospital after visiting Anne following her third night in hospital.

-Asked whether she would be leaving hospital on Wednesday, he said: “She’ll be out when she’s ready.”
+Asked whether she would be leaving hospital the same day, he said: “She’ll be out when she’s ready.”

 Anne’s concussion has meant precise details of the incident are not clear.